Japan Self-Defense Forces: Structure

 The Prime Minister is the commander-in-chief of the Japan Self-Defense Forces.
 Military authority runs from the Prime Minister to the cabinet-level Minister of Defense of the Japanese Ministry of Defense.

-The Prime Minister and Minister of Defense are advised by the Chief of Staff, Joint Staff (統合幕僚長, Tōgō Bakuryō-chō) (currently Kōji Yamazaki, 山崎幸二), who heads the Joint Staff (統合幕僚監部, Tōgō Bakuryō Kanbu).
+The Prime Minister and Minister of Defense are advised by the Chief of Staff, Joint Staff (統合幕僚長, Tōgō Bakuryō-chō) (currently Yoshihide Yoshida, 吉田圭秀), who heads the Joint Staff (統合幕僚監部, Tōgō Bakuryō Kanbu).
 The Joint Staff includes a Senior Enlisted Advisor to the Chief of Staff, Joint Staff, the Vice Chief of Staff, Joint Staff (currently Yutaka Masuko), an Administrative Vice Chief of Staff, as well as many departments and special staffs.
 Each service branch is headed by their respective Chiefs of Staff; the Chief of Staff of the Japan Ground Self-Defense Force (JGSDF) (currently Gorō Yuasa), the Japan Maritime Self-Defense Force (JMSDF) (currently Hiroshi Yamamura), and the Japan Air Self-Defense Force (JASDF) (currently Yoshinari Marumo).

 The Chief of Staff, Joint Staff, a four star Admiral or General, is the highest-ranking military officer in the Japan Self-Defense Forces, and is the head of the Operational Authority over the Japan Self-Defense Forces, executing orders of the Minister of Defense with directions from the Prime Minister.
 The Chief of Staff, Joint Staff supervises the service branches operations, and would assume command in the event of a war, but his or her powers are limited to policy formation and defense coordination during peacetime.

 The chain of Operational Authority runs from the Chief of Staff, Joint Staff to the Commanders of the several Operational Commands.
 Each service branches Chiefs of Staff (JGSDF, JMSDF, JASDF) have administrative control over their own services.